-US Government to Lifts Restrictions on Satellite Imagery
+Lifts Restrictions on Satellite Imagery

-DigitalGlobe argues that the quality of commercial aerial photography — like images available on Google and Bing map websites — is in more than 90 countries at 5-centimeters resolution.
+DigitalGlobe argues that the quality of commercial aerial photography — like images available on Google and Bing map websites — is in more than 90 countries at 5-centimeter resolution.
 These images are taken from an aircraft, not a satellite.

 The petition was made to the Commerce Department and National Oceanic and Atmospheric Administration (NOAA) to lift restrictions that limit the quality of commercially available satellite images to 0.5-meter resolution.

-Without the waiver, US government agencies and strategic partners will be the only customers allowed access to the highest resolution images.
+Without the waiver, US government agencies and strategic partners will be the only customers allowed access to the highest-resolution images.

 The request was made on May 14, 2013, but has yet to receive a ruling.
-Astrium has also requested a lift from the French government.
+Astrium(currently AIRBUS Defence and Space) has also requested a lift from the French government.
 Astrium’s Pleiades 1A/1B satellite offers satellite imagery at 0.5-meter resolution.

-By allowing higher resolution satellite imagery to commercial customers will help the US maintain a technological edge over foreign companies.
+Allowing higher-resolution satellite imagery to commercial customers will help the US maintain a technological edge over foreign companies.